Learn about the different ways you can manage your website pages.

 404 errors are logged when a page at a specific URL can't be found.
 Click on the 404 pages tab in your Group navigation.
 A list of all the page URLs within your site that people visited but were not available will appear.
 You can use the Filter URL path search to refine your results.

 If you are concerned about sensitive information in the page being republished, you can still remove it from the page while unpublishing it.

 Note: Only Group owners can edit the local navigation menu.

 If you want a page to show in the local navigation menu, you will need to add it as a text link.
 The menu structure is shown in the Edit tab of your site.

-Within the section navigation click the reusable paragraph's Edit button This will display your local navigation menu as a bullet point list in the Editor.
+Within the section navigation click the component's Edit button This will display your local navigation menu as a bullet point list in the Editor.
 Type the page title in the relevant place in the list and insert the link like you would normally.
 Repeat as needed and then click Save.